ShayanGolMezerji/shayangolmezerji/README.md

 🗽 I'm currently learning Java,Trading and Pixel NFT

-💎 you can connect with me on telegram by this ID : Over_OnTop
+💎 you can connect with me on telegram by this ID : Ov3r_official